-‘Young And The Restless’ Spoilers: Shocking Arrests – Irv The Perv Leads Scott To Tessa’s Sister
+‘Young And The Restless’ Spoilers: Shocking Arrests — Irv The Perv Leads Scott To Tessa’s Sister

 Young and the Restless spoilers hint that Irv West (Wayne Knight), aka Irv the Perv, is the key to blowing up the sex ring and saving Tessa’s (Cait Fairbanks) sister Crystal (Morgan Obenreder).
-Here’s how special guest star Knight (known for Seinfeld and Jurassic Park), unwillingly helps Scott (Daniel Hall) expose the sex ring and leads to shocking arrests.
+Here’s how special guest star Knight (known for Seinfeld and Jurassic Park) unwillingly helps Scott (Daniel Hall) expose the sex ring and leads to shocking arrests.
 Zack (Ryan Ashton) better watch out!

 Irv is the key to crack the case